There’s something liberating about owning a toy hauler. Not only do you get to carry your home with you, but also your ATVs, dirtbikes, and whatnot.

 This version of KZ toy haulers is significantly more luxurious, larger, feature-packed, and inevitably, heavier.

-The Venom 3911TK is the smallest of the Venom series, yet it has an 11 feet long garage that’s also a makeshift lounge.
+The Venom 3911TK is the smallest of the Venom series, yet it has an 11-foot-long garage with a makeshift lounge.

 But that’s not all of it.
-In the middle of the trailer, you have the main living area and a well-equipped kitchen.
+You have the main living area and a well-equipped kitchen in the middle of the trailer.
 It includes an 18 CU FT refrigerator, a 2-stove stainless steel top burner with an oven, and a convection microwave on top.

 What’s more?
 It also has a nice little pantry at the back.
 Sweet.

 The bedroom is another comfy haven of its own.
-With a king-size tilt bed and lots of storage in the form of cabinets and a dresser, there’s little chance of running short on space.
+With a king-size tilt bed and lots of storage in cabinets and a dresser, there’s little chance of running short on space.
 Moreover, all the cabinets and countertops in the Venom series look and feel expensive and bougie.

 A solar panel on the roof makes the vehicle self-sufficient, making it the grandest of toy haulers.
-I do wish they offered a better warranty – the limited two-year hitch to bumper warranty just doesn’t seem satisfying enough.
+I wish they offered a better warranty – the limited two-year hitch-to-bumper warranty doesn’t seem satisfying enough.

 6. LivinLite Quicksilver VRV 7 x 20